LAST UPDATED: May 1

 UI Health Care Associate Vice President and UI Hospitals and Clinics CEO

 Kenneth Kates will retire this summer, the UI announced in January.
 Patricia Winokur, the executive dean of the College of Medicine, will lead the national search for Kates’ replacement, and a search committee is being formed.

 Associate Provost for Undergraduate Education and Dean of University College

-The UI announced Tuesday that Lon Moeller would leave the UI later this spring to assume his new role as senior vice president for academic affairs and provost of Embry-Riddle.
+Lon Moeller left the UI in March to assume his new role as senior vice president for academic affairs and provost of Embry-Riddle.